Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Where relevant, it must be clearly stated in the protocol, or in an amendment to this that it is ensured that fertile women are not pregnant when included in the trial (negative pregnancy test at the inclusion) and that safe contraception is used.

-The Danish Health and Medicines Authority considers the following contraceptive methods to be safe in connection with clinical trials: intrauterine devices, hormonal contraceptives (contraceptive pills, implants, transdermal patches, hormonal vaginal devices or injections with prolonged release).
+The Danish Medicines Agency considers the following contraceptive methods to be safe in connection with clinical trials: intrauterine devices, hormonal contraceptives (contraceptive pills, implants, transdermal patches, hormonal vaginal devices or injections with prolonged release).
 It is accepted in certain cases to include subjects having a sterilised permanent partner or subjects using double barrier contraceptive methods.
 However, this should be explicitly justified in special circumstances arising from the study design, product characteristics and/or patient population.
 For the purpose of this guideline, double barrier methods of contraception means a condom combined with a diaphragm.

 Fertile women included in a trial must thus use contraceptive methods in line with the above throughout the entire trial period and after the last dose of trial medication for a period of at least 5 times the plasma half-life of the investigational product.